What are the top cobalt-mining companies? Glencore takes the top spot by a long shot, with four other major miners filling out the list.

 Glencore is the world’s largest cobalt-mining company by a long shot, achieving total production of 27,400 tonnes in 2017.
 According to the Financial Times, the company is aiming to increase its cobalt output to 63,000 tonnes by 2020.

 To do so, Glencore has been taking steps to increase its presence in the cobalt space.
-It upped its involvement in the cobalt and copper markets last year, paying Fleurette Group $960 million to increase its stakes in Mutanda Mining and Katanga Mining (TSX:KAT), both located in the DRC.
+It upped its involvement in the cobalt and copper markets last year, paying Fleurette Group $960 million for its stakes in Mutanda Mining and Katanga Mining (TSX:KAT), both located in the DRC.

 2. China Molybdenum (HKEX:3993)

-China Molybdenum, which is partially owned by the Chinese government, produced a total of 9,314 tonnes of cobalt in 2016.
-The company’s 2017 figures have not been released at this time.
+China Molybdenum, which is partially owned by the Chinese government, produced a total of 16,419 tonnes of cobalt in 2017.

 In 2017, the cobalt-mining company paid Freeport Cobalt $2.65 billion for its 70-percent stake in TF Holdings, which indirectly owns 80 percent of the Tenke Fungurume mine in the DRC.
 The mine has one of the world’s largest concentrations of cobalt and offers “security of supply of a critical battery material for decades to come.”
 Traders say most of Tenke Fungurume’s output is consumed by China.